live-clones/gmsh/demos/api/README.txt

-This directory contains examples on how to use the Gmsh C++ API.
+This directory contains examples on how to use the Gmsh API in C++ and in Python.